Rainhard Fendrich

-Rainhard Jürgen Fendrich (born 27 February 1955) is an Austrian singer, composer, entertainer, and actor.
+Rainhard Jürgen Fendrich (born 27 February 1955) is an Austrian singer-songwriter.
 He is one of the most successful Austropop musicians, and his songs are written in Viennese German.
-He is very popular in Austria, but less so in other German-speaking countries.
-In non-German-speaking countries he is little known.
-His song from 1990, "I Am from Austria" (its lyrics, except for the title, are in Viennese German) is still popular in Austria and considered to be the "secret national anthem".
+He is very popular in Austria and in Bavaria, but less so in other German-speaking countries and regions.
+His 1990 song "I Am from Austria" (its lyrics, except for the title, are in Viennese German) is still popular in Austria and considered to be the "unofficial national anthem".

 Early life and education

-Fendrich's mother was a Sudeten German while his father's family originated from Serbia.
+Fendrich was born on 27 February 1955 in Vienna.
+His mother was a Sudeten German while his father's family originated from Serbia.
 His father was a mechanical engineer, his mother a model.
 He has a brother, Harald Fendrich, who is six years younger than him and also a musician who played the bass guitar in his band and is now part of WIR4 (Ulli Bäer, Gary Lux, Harry Stampfer).
 At the age of ten, Fendrich was sent to a Catholic boarding school, where he lived until the age of 17.
-At the boarding school he was an altar boy and sang in the choir.
+There, he was an altar boy and sang in the choir.
 His piano lessons were cancelled because he was too bad at mathematics.
 According to his own statements, he thought he was "chubby" and not very attractive as a child.
 When he got a guitar at the age of 15, he taught himself the chords and also began to write lyrics.
-Frustrating experiences with girls at that time find their expression later, for example in the songs Cyrano (1991) or Frieda (2001).
+Frustrating experiences with girls at that time find their expression later, for example in the songs "Cyrano" (1991) or "Frieda" (2001).
 He dropped out of law school in order to finance acting and singing lessons by working various jobs.